tus/tus-resumable-upload-protocol/protocol.md

 upload is considered finished if all of its partial uploads are finished.

 In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
-The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
+The header's value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
 The order of this list MUST represent the order by which the partial uploads are concatenated